 Definition and Prevalence of Erectile Dysfunction

 Erectile dysfunction (ED) is one form of the sexual dysfunction in the male, which is defined as the inability to attain and/or maintain erection during the intercourse.
 The incidence of erectile dysfunction also reported to be associated with increasing age.
 The Massachusetts Male Aging Study (MMAS) reported that 5% of men at 40 years, and 15% of men at 70 years are suffering from complete erectile dysfunction.
 The prevalence of ED of some degree is reported as 52% of men for the age range 40-70 years, of which 25% are of moderate extent and 10% complete.
-Our own research on ED treatments in Houston of 1,135 veterans reveal a prevalence rate of 68% in the 40-70 age group, and that erectile dysfunction correlate positively with age.
+Our own research on ED treatments of 1,135 veterans reveal a prevalence rate of 68% in the 40-70 age group, and that erectile dysfunction correlate positively with age.

 What Causes Erectile Dysfunction?